lorio/jcw-hugo/content/books/blue-lyre.md

 >I emptied two magazines of my .380 PPK at Jeffrey C. Wright’s bulletproof poems, and they didn’t make a dent.
 A poet true to his word and the Word, Jeff takes himself as seriously as a threatened world of fragile humans will allow.
 He is lyrical, attentive, and gracious.
 He is also civilized: Sextus Propertius in NY.

-—Andrei Codrescu, author of The Art Of Forgetting: New Poems
+—Andrei Codrescu, author of The *Art Of Forgetting: New Poems*

 >I’ve been a fan of Jeffrey Cyphers Wright’s poetry since the nineteen eighties when I first heard him read.
 He writes explosive poetry that always has a political edge.
 His new book, *Blue Lyre*, is a masterpiece and a must read for all his fans out there.
 Wright is a true original who has perfected his voice.
 His poetry is not only a record of our times but landmarks for future generations.
 Yes, he is that good.

 —Hal Sirowitz, former poet laureate of Queens, New York

+Read Larissa Shmailo's review of _Blue Lyre_ in [North of Oxford](https://northofoxford.wordpress.com/2019/03/01/blue-lyre-by-jeffrey-cyphers-wright/)

 Buy *Blue Lyre* from [Dos Madres Press](https://www.dosmadres.com/shop/blue-lyre-by-jeffrey-cyphers-wright/).